Leonid-98/data-science-project-2025/reports/F6_report.md

 ### Verifying data quality

 Missing values mainly occur in optional amenities such as `PoolQC`, `Alley`, and `Fence`, and the documentation says many of those "NA" entries simply mean "feature missing on site."
 We will keep them as separate categories and fill numeric gaps like `LotFrontage` with neighborhood medians.
 The IDs in `data/train.csv` are unique, cross-field checks like `GarageCars` vs `GarageArea` look consistent, and `data/sample_submission.csv` shows the `Id`/`SalePrice` order we must follow.
-Overall the data is clean enough to support multiple modeling pipelines once we handle these few gaps and outliers.
+Overall, the data is clean enough to support multiple modeling pipelines once we handle these few gaps and outliers.

 ---